Things to do in Wimborne Minster, Dorset

-Walkers are spoiled for choice, follow the Stour or Avon Valley Ways along gently meandering rivers, ramble along country footpaths, stride across the open chalk downlands of Cranborne Chase or discover Dorset's heathland nature reserves and majestic woodlands along the fringes of the New forest.
+Walkers are spoiled for choice - follow the Stour or Avon Valley Ways along gently meandering rivers, ramble along country footpaths, or stride across the open chalk downlands of Cranborne Chase.

 Wimborne is surrounded by rivers, well known for the excellence of their fishing.
 Day tickets are available to fish the Stour, from local tackle shops.

 From London and the Home Counties the M3, M27 and A31 provide direct access.
 From the Northwest the M6, M5 and then the A6.
 From the Midlands the M40, M25, M3 and M27.
 From the West the A35 and A31.

 South West Trains provide a regular rail service between London Waterloo and Southampton, Christchurch, Bournemouth and Poole.